tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 clients SHOULD use the server's length hint L (ECHOCOnfig.maximum_name_length) when computing the padding as follows:

 1. If L > D, add L - D bytes of padding.
+This rounds to the server's advertised hint, i.e., ECHOCOnfig.maximum_name_length.
 2. Otherwise, add 32 - (D % 32) bytes of padding.
+This rounds D up to the nearest multiple of 32 bytes.

 The amount of padding applied to the ClientHello is computed as the sum of all per-extension padding values, rounded up to the nearest multiple of 32.